maxwellpeterson/kafka-websocket-shim/README.md

   Size => int32
 ```

-To convert a continuous steam of protocol messages into discrete WebSocket messages, all we need to do is read the size of the first protocol message as a 32-bit integer `n`, read the next `n` bytes of the stream, wrap these `n + 4` bytes in a WebSocket message, and repeat the same process for the remainder of the stream.
+To convert a continuous stream of protocol messages into discrete WebSocket messages, all we need to do is read the size of the first protocol message as a 32-bit integer `n`, read the next `n` bytes of the stream, wrap these `n + 4` bytes in a WebSocket message, and repeat the same process for the remainder of the stream.
 It's super simple.

 ## Quick Start